Sicilian cuisine: Street food

 Arancini from Ragusa, Sicily.
 Arancini are fried or (less often) baked rice balls usually filled with ragù (meat sauce), tomato sauce, mozzarella or peas, and then coated in bread crumbs.

 Sicilians eat large quantities of street food, including the renowned arancini (a form of deep-fried rice croquettes).
-Popular street foods include, pani câ meusa and pane e panelle in the Palermo region, cartocciate and cipolline in the Catania region, and focaccia messinese and pidone messinese (or pitone or pidune, in dialect) in the Messina area.
+Popular street foods include pani câ meusa, pane e panelle, and stigghiola in the Palermo region, cartocciate and cipolline in the Catania region, and focaccia messinese and pidone messinese (or pitone or pidune, in dialect) in the Messina area.

 Arancini, also known as arancine, are Italian rice balls that are stuffed, coated with breadcrumbs and deep-fried.
 They are a staple of Sicilian cuisine.
 The most common arancini fillings are al ragù or al sugo, filled with ragù (meat or mince, slow-cooked at low temperature with tomato sauce and spices), mozzarella or caciocavallo cheese, and often peas, and al burro or ô burru, filled with prosciutto and mozzarella or béchamel sauce.
 A number of regional variants exist which differ in their fillings and shape.
 Arancini al ragù produced in eastern Sicily, particularly in cities such as Catania and Messina, have a conical shape inspired by the volcano Etna.